**This week our learning theme is … 'music'**

 Friday |

-Word aware words: anxious excited
+Word aware words: beat tempo

-The poem this week is: cup of tea
+The poem this week is; thunderstorm

 Class letter: click here